What is parenting coordination?

 For example, you can sign an agreement to use a parenting coordinator if you disagree in the future.
 This means you can set up a process even before a problem comes up.
 This is allowed in secondary arbitration but not family arbitration.

-You also don't need to have independent legal advice (ILA) because you already have a court order, family arbitration award, or separation agreement, before you work with a parenting coordinator.
+You also don't need to have (ILA) because you already have a court order, family arbitration award, or separation agreement, before you work with a parenting coordinator.

 - how the law applies to your situation